 Various airlines like Vistara, Air India, IndiGo, Spicejet, Air Asia operate to and fro Kochi with great flight connectivity, serving cities like Delhi, Bengaluru, Mangalore, Mysuru.
 After deboarding at the airport you will need to take a cab or some other means of transportation to travel a distance of about 40 km to reach Kochi Fort.

-Depending upon your location you can also consider travelling via interstate buses.
+Depending upon your location you can also consider traveling via interstate buses.
 From Munnar, it will take you around 3 hours time to reach Kochi costing you Rs.
 200.

 From Coimbatore, it will take you 4 hours to reach here and cost you about Rs.
-400-Rs.
-700.
+400-700.

-By Train.
 Kochi has its own railway station by the name of Ernakulam Junction.
 This particular train station is the largest station in Kochi and is known for controlling about 376 train routes at a time.
-Thus it is considered as one of the busiest railway junctions in South India.
+Thus it is considered one of the busiest railway junctions in South India.

-One highlighting point about this railhead is that it was the first fully disabled-friendly railway stations in India.
+One highlighting point about this railhead is that it was the first fully disabled-friendly railway station in India.
 Here is how you can reach Kochi via train route from different places.